3 Things You Can Do To Improve Your Technical Writing Skills

 Follow this cycle for months and watch your writing skills skyrocket. 🚀

-You can write about:
+You can write about the following:

 What you're currently learning: are you learning new technology?
 Could you write an article about it?